AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyGyroJerk-mean()-Z
 ```
-Description   : The mean of the time domain body gyroscope jerk signal in z axis.
+Description   : Mean of the time domain body gyroscope jerk signal in z axis.
                 In this Tidy Data Set, each value of tBodyGyroJerk-mean()-Z is the average for each
                 activity and each subject.
 Class         : Numeric